espressif/esp-idf/docs/api-guides/jtag-debugging/index.rst

 If the :doc:`ESP32 WROVER KIT <../../hw-reference/modules-and-boards>` is used, then connection from PC to ESP32 is done effectively with a single USB cable thanks to FT2232H chip installed on WROVER, which provides two USB channels, one for JTAG and the second for JTAG connection.

-Loading of application over JTAG connection is not yet implemented.

 Depending on user preferences, both `debugger` and `make` can be operated directly from terminal / command line, instead from Eclipse.